ldnagel/spatial-r-for-gis-users/data/Readme.md

-Download the zipfile above by right-clicking the zip folder and
+Download the zipfile above by clicking tahoe_data.zip and then clicking the "Download" button in the new window